ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Current experience with use of GitHub suggests a few different approaches to greater use of the tool in Working Groups.

-This section describes the general approach taken in each case and discusses the consequences of a decision to adopt that particular model.
-Working Groups can adjust these policies to suit their needs, but are advised to avoid gratuitous changes for the sake of consistency across the IETF as a whole.
+This section describes some basic modes for interacting with GitHub, each progressively more involved.
+This starts with a very lightweight interaction where document management is the only feature that is formally used, then progressively more intensive use of the GitHub issue tracking capabilities are described.
 These approaches differ primarily in how discussion of substantive matters is managed.
 Most of the advice in this document applies equally to all models.

+Working Groups can adjust these policies to suit their needs, but are advised to avoid gratuitous changes for the sake of consistency across the IETF as a whole.

-## Document Management Only
+## Document Management Mode

 In this mode of interaction, GitHub repositories are used to manage changes to documents, but the bulk of the work is conducted using email, face-to-face